StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

     I[Proposed] --> E[Executed] --> A[Accepted/Settled]
 ```

-Under SAE, a block is first _proposed_ by a validator.
-In order for validators to consider the block valid for consensus, it is verified that _execution_ will later succeed.
-The block is then _accepted_ by consensus.
-The act of _accepting_ a block _enqueues_ the block to be _executed_.
-After the block is _executed_, a following block will reference the execution results and _settle_ all transactions in the _executed_ block.
+Under SAE, a block is considered valid if all of its transactions can be paid for when eventually _executed_, after which the block is _accepted_ by consensus.
+The act of _acceptance_ enqueues the block to be _executed_ asynchronously.
+In the future, some as-yet-unknown later block will reference the execution results and _settle_ all transactions from the _executed_ block.

 ```mermaid
 flowchart LR